Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 Note, the 'type="text/javascript"' is not needed in the latest browsers, JavaScript is now the default script type.

-JavaScript can be scattered all through a web page, enclosed in <script> and </script>.
+JavaScript can be scattered all through a web page, enclosed in <script> and </script>, or in special tags like <button>.
 Example: here we intercept a mouse click on a button, copy some data around, and change the background colour:

 ```html
 <html>